IV.Special Academic Programs and Support: B. The Lisska Center for Intellectual Engagement

 Examples of prestigious fellowships include the Rhodes Scholarship, the Marshall Scholarship, Fulbright awards, the Harry S. Truman Scholarship, the Barry M. Goldwater Scholarship in Science and Mathematics, the Morris K. Udall Scholarship in National Environmental Policy, National Science Foundation Fellowships, the Boren Scholarship for International Study, DAAD (German Academic Exchange) grants, and many others.
 Denison is proud of the many students and alumni who have won such awards over the years.

-In collaboration with the Director of Foundation and Corporate Relations, the Lisska Center also works with Denison faculty members interested in applying for nationally-competitive fellowships and grants.
+In collaboration with the Director of Foundation and Corporate Relations, the Lisska Center also works with Denison faculty members interested in applying for nationally competitive fellowships and grants.

 While some fellowship applications require an institutional endorsement and have a minimum GPA requirement, many do not.
 All interested students are encouraged to schedule an individual appointment and/or attend group information sessions.
 Comprehensive listings of national and international fellowships can be found on the Lisska Center's MyDenison page.

-2. Summer Scholar Program
+2. Summer Scholars Program

-3. Academic Enhancement
+3. Academic Funding Opportunities

 - The Course Enhancement Fund provides small amounts of funding to faculty members wishing to take a class on a field trip or other class activity.

-- The Undergraduate Research Fund provides up to $500 per student for students conducting senior research or other research during the academic year.
+- The Undergraduate Research Fund provides up to $500 per student for conducting senior research or other research during the academic year.
 The SRGC reviews and approves all awards.

 4. Intellectual Programming